Location: Canary Wharf, London (United Kingdom). Office-based role with flexible, hybrid office/home working offered

 Hours: 35 hours per week

 Reports to: IASB Technical Leadership Team member—Stakeholder Engagement

-1. Deepen the IASB’s relationships with NSS:
+1. Manage the IASB’s relationship and engagement with NSS:

 - Manage effective and constructive relationships with NSS by acting as a credible and authoritative representative of the IASB and a liaison for these groups.

 - Support IASB members and staff attending NSS meetings (eg AOSSG, EFRAG TEG, IFASS), including preparing meeting materials (slide decks, meeting papers and briefing notes).

 - Advise IASB staff on the role of NSS and the expertise/resources available from the groups.

 - Monitor and maintain NSS contacts in Salesforce (CRM system), providing reports/insights about technical stakeholder engagement activities.

 - Work with colleagues in the Translations, Adoption and Copyright team on adoption and licensing-related queries.

 2. Coach and mentor NSS secondees working as IASB Technical Fellows, including undertaking performance reviews.